Non-archimedean hyperbolicity and applications: Introduction

 \begin{proposition} Let $K$ be a complete algebraically closed non-archimedean valued field of characteristic zero and residue characteristic $p>0$.
 A perfectoid space over $K$ is $K$-analytically Brody hyperbolic. \end{proposition}

 \begin{ack} We thank Jackson Morrow for very helpful discussions.
 We thank Peter Scholze for a very helpful and inspiring discussion in Alpbach.
-We are grateful to Giuseppe Ancona, Johannes Ansch\"utz, Olivier Benoist, Yohan Brunebarbe, Ana Caraiani, C\'edric Pepin, Arno Kret, Robert Kucharczyk, Jaclyn Lang, Marco Maculan, Lucia Mocz, Frans Oort, Will Sawin, Beno\^it Stroh, Yunqing Tang, Jacques Tilouine, Robert Wilms, and Kang Zuo for helpful discussions.
-The first named author gratefully acknowledges support from SFB/Transregio 45. \end{ack}
+We are grateful to Giuseppe Ancona, Johannes Ansch\"utz, Olivier Benoist, Yohan Brunebarbe, Ana Caraiani, C\'edric Pepin, Arno Kret, Robert Kucharczyk, Jaclyn Lang, Marco Maculan, Lucia Mocz, Frans Oort, Will Sawin, Beno\^it Stroh, Yunqing Tang, Jacques Tilouine, Robert Wilms, and Kang Zuo for helpful discussions. \end{ack}